tikismoke/domogik-pi2-sd-image/README.md

 Recommended at least a pi2 model B.

-It has not been test on a pi3 model B until someone as one and validate it.
+It has been test and validate on a pi3 by dertione here : https://github.com/domogik/domogik/issues/324#issuecomment-241289542